 11. Support LGBTQ student clubs, such as GSAs.

 Your support of GSAs (gay-straight alliances) and other LGBTQ-oriented school clubs does a lot to make the school a safe space for students and establishes you as a trusted resource.
 You don’t have to volunteer to be a club advisor (though you could); simply attending GSA-sponsored activities or participating in GSA events is enough.

 Just as a student may choose to come out to you, a student may also come to you for help with school or family troubles.
 Having appropriate resources available, such as referral information for counselors or organizations that can help, is one of the best ways to provide support to troubled students.
 The resources below include some of this information.

 Kelly Huegel Madrone is a freelance writer, editor, and educator.
 She has worked for the Metropolitan Washington, D.C., chapter of PFLAG where she helped provide support and educational services to LGBTQ people and their families.
 The author of two books and more than one hundred published articles, Kelly holds a degree in secondary education.
 She lives in Colorado with her wife Margaret and their daughter.
 Kelly welcomes readers to follow her on Twitter at @GLBTQguide or visit her website at kellymadrone.com.

-Kelly is the author of GLBTQ: The Survival Guide for Gay, Lesbian, Bisexual, Transgender, and Questioning Teens.
+Kelly is the author of LGBTQ: The Survival Guide for Gay, Lesbian, Bisexual, Transgender, and Questioning Teens (Revised & Updated 3rd Edition).

 We welcome your comments and suggestions.
 Share your comments, stories, and ideas below, or contact us.
 All comments will be approved before posting, and are subject to our comment and privacy policies.